 If anything is to blame for the loss, it's Colorado going into the game with a complete lack of sharpness.
 They didn't seem themselves early on in the game -- Chris Bianchi astutely said they were 'sleepwalking' through it -- and though they were accruing chances for themselves, they were also being lazy with their possession and marking in the back.
 Even though the Quakes aren't the Quakes of last year, they're still a team that can make you pay for that with quick counter-attacking play.

 Steven Lenhart ended up doing the damage to the lazy defense.
-A long ball lifted to him was untouched by any Rapids, even though Marvell Wynne and Chris Klute were both in the vicinity. should have done better, with Klute getting a very nice chance to stick a foot in or close Lenhart down instead of letting him shoot from 24 yards out.
+A long ball lifted to him was untouched by any Rapids, even though Marvell Wynne and Chris Klute were both in the vicinity.
+Both should have done better, with Klute getting a very nice chance to stick a foot in or close Lenhart down instead of letting him shoot from 24 yards out.
 Instead, he first flinched at the move Lenhart made and then jumped, and he may have even deflected the ball on its way to the top corner.

 Atiba Harris finished off the sleepwalking in the 18th minute with an incredibly clumsy challenge on Alan Gordon, which immediately saw him red-carded.
 I agree with the call by the referee: the tackle was both incredibly late and completely uncaring for where the ball was despite being two-footed.
 A mind-bogglingly bad decision from a veteran like Harris, though it didn't seem to be a bad one in the end for the team.